kemalcr/kemal-cache/README.md

 ### HTTP Validators

-Validator support is enabled by default for cached responses:
+Validator support is enabled by default:

 ```crystal
 config = Kemal::Cache::Config.new(